DevBobcorn/CornCraft/README.md

 ```
 and that'll do the trick.
 The value of <code>pack_format</code> is not used by CornCraft yet, so it actually doesn't have to match the game version.

-Finally, when the resource packs are ready, you can then run the Python3 script called <code>block_atlas_gen.py</code> in the <code>Resource Packs</code> folder to generate block texture atlas for running the game (also change resource path in the script before executing it).

 ## > Controls
 Most basic controls in CornCraft are similar to vanilla Java Edition.
 They're hard-coded for now, but will be configurable in the future.
 Here's a list of currently supported actions:
 Key                                                       | Action